The Effect of Alzheimer’s on the Mental Health of the Family Carer

 A significant concern in this context is carer isolation.

-Carers might find themselves cut off from their usual social networks due to the demands of their role, leading to feelings of loneliness and despair.
+Carers might find themselves cut off from their usual social networks due to the demands of their role, leading to feelings of and despair.

 This isolation can contribute to mental health issues such as depression, anxiety, and stress disorders.